When considering a restaurant start-up, there are lots of things to think about. We have lots of ideas and information on this page.

-If you have variety of foods, than list the foods by Breakfast, lunch and dinner.
+- If you have variety of foods, then list the foods by Breakfast, lunch and dinner.
 Subsection seafood, beef, and poultry under lunch or dinner.

-Deliciously fried to a golden brown texture.
-Topped with our very own fresh parmesan cheese and served with horseradish sauce.
+- Fried Zucchini – Sliced zucchini, deliciously fried to golden-brown.
+Topped with our very own fresh Parmesan Cheese and served with creamy horseradish sauce.

 Food Items and Prices